ory/kratos/docs/versioned_docs/version-v0.3/guides/zero-trust-iap-proxy-identity-access-proxy.md

 As you can see, most requests are proxied through the Reverse Proxy ([ORY Oathkeeper](https://github.com/ory/oathkeeper)).
 The `quickstart.yml` file also defines additional ports such as `4434`, `4456`, and others.
-These ports are only there for debugging and playing around with and are not actually required for the demo to work.
+These ports are for debugging purposes only.
+They also allow you to play around and are not actually required for the demo to work.

 The next diagram shows how we've configured the routes in our Reverse Proxy